 Our children and grandchildren with my Mother, Rheda Davenport

-I was born in Louisville, Kentucky on October 30, 1950, but spent most of my life in Chattanooga, Tennessee.
+I was born in Louisville, Kentucky, but spent most of my life in Chattanooga, Tennessee.
 I met my wife, Terry, while a student at Middle Tennessee State University in Murfreesboro, Tennessee.
 We married on July 2, 1971 and have three children, Tonia, Eric, and Gregory.
 Tonia (May, 1999) and Eric (May, 2000) graduated from Harding, and Gregory attended one year.

 Terry was born in Waco, Texas and spent most of her early years in Phoenix, Arizona, moving there when she was eight years old.
 She attended Lubbock Christian College for two years and went one year to David Lipscomb College, before transferring to M.T.S.U., in Murfreesboro, Tennessee, where we met, married and both graduated in 1972.